kaarme01/kaarme-bet-scraper/README.md

 # Käärme's betting scraper

-This project is an set of scripts and a design for a database for scraping multiple sportsbooks and structuring and analyzing the information.
+This project is a set of scripts and a design for a database for scraping multiple sportsbooks and structuring and analyzing the information.

 The aim of the project is to create a framework with similar functionality to sites like oddsjam